miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed double ghost, elevator buttons, bad sprite and scary sounds.
 Disabled bad icons and buttons for not active Ocean House elevator.
 Fixed outside map holes, a texture and lowered ghost music volume.
+Restored two missing XP in the Ocean House quest and swapped one.

 Pier:
 +Made letting Julius go free for money end up with Humanity balanced.